google-deepmind/mujoco/doc/programming/visualization.rst

 '''''''''

 In many applications we need to click on a point and determine the 3D object to which this point/pixel belongs.
-This is done with the function :ref:`mjv_select`.
-Prior to MuJoCo 1.50 this function (called mjr_select) used OpenGL rendering in a special mode to recover the object identity and 3D position of the clicked point.
-Now it uses a new collision detection module that intersects a ray with all geoms in the model.
-This is actually engine-level functionality and does not depend on the visualizer (indeed it is also used to simulate :ref:`rangefinder <sensor-rangefinder>` sensors independent of visualization), but the select function is implemented in the visualizer because it needs information about the camera and viewport.
+This is done with the function :ref:`mjv_select`, which uses :ref:`ray collisions <Raycollisions>`.
+Ray collisions functionality is engine-level and does not depend on the visualizer (indeed it is also used to simulate :ref:`rangefinder
+<sensor-rangefinder>` sensors independent of visualization), but the select function is implemented in the visualizer
+because it needs information about the camera and viewport.

 The function mjv_select returns the index of the geom at the specified window coordinates, or -1 if there is no geom at those coordinates.
 The 3D position is also returned.
 See the code sample :ref:`simulate.cc <saSimulate>` for an